 4) Even though you carry out the proofing you may still have rats within the void space and here them occasionally.
 Proofing is only designed to keep them out of the living space.

-5) It may also be appropriate to have some drain work carried out, such as fitting a 1 way valve at inspection chamber level, or have the rodding eye cap replace when missing.
+5) It may also be appropriate to have some drain work carried out, such as fitting a 1 way valve at inspection chamber level, or have the rodding eye cap replaced when missing.
 You will need to contact a specialised contractor such as Dyno-Rod.

 6) There is a 1 year guaranty on the proofing.
 The guaranty does not cover for third party damage.
 When changing an electric appliance you may have to remove some of the proofing.
 If so ask the contractor to replace it as it was or call us in.
 We may charge you a small fee in line with the extent of the damage (ie £59+vat) to repair it.

 7) The materials we use are mainly board, mesh, steelwool, sealant, timber.
 When appropriate we may use other type of materials.
-We do not use expending foam as a proofing material as it can be chewed through it and it is messy.
+We do not use expanding foam as a proofing material as it can be chewed through it and it is messy.

 The work specifications will depend on the special requirements of the client, and/or the nature and difficulty linked to the premises and level of rodent activity.
 Most of the proofing jobs in residential and commercial premises are carried out to standard specifications.
-However there are a small percentage of properties (mostly commercial) that requires Heavy Duty proofing (hardwood) which involves much more time and materials to complete and therefore are much more expensive.
-Also there are some premises/clients that requires the use of alternative materials for Health&Safety, Fire Safety or aesthetic purposes.
+However there are a small percentage of properties (mostly commercial) that require Heavy Duty proofing (hardwood) which involves much more time and materials to complete and therefore are much more expensive.
+Also there are some premises/clients that require the use of alternative materials for Health&Safety, Fire Safety or aesthetic purposes.

 We count as a residential unit any self contained 1-4 bed home with 1 kitchen and 1 bathroom.
 In case of commercial properties, the treatment charge will depend on the characteristic of the premises (number of floors, the number of staff kitchens, layout and size) and a quote will be provided.